 2.Try Sewing Several Layers of Denim

 Take a pair of old jeans and fold them up so you are sewing through about 4-5 layers of the material and see how your machine fairs.
 If you can easily sew through 4 layers of denim, then you can also sew heavy canvas, like Sunbrella.

 Want more great tips on starting canvas work?
-Check out our guide “What Do I Need to Start Doing My Own Canvaswork?” which includes a list of Matt Grant’s top 11 tools for Canvas workers and some helpful materials to keep on hand.
+Check out our guide “What Do I Need To Do Canvaswork?” which includes a list of Matt Grant’s top 11 tools for Canvas workers and some helpful materials to keep on hand.

-Find all the tools you need to do your own canvaswork including thread, material, sewing machines and much more at www.sailrite.com.
+Find all the tools you need to do your own canvaswork including thread, material, sewing machines and much more at Sailrite.com.

 Do any of you sew heavy canvas on a home sewing machine?
 What tips and tricks have you learned along the way?
 Share your advice and experiences in the comments!